DejanSandic/fetch-simulator/README.md

 <br />

-In this example we used Fetch.setRoutes() to pass our previously created routes to the Fetch Simulator, and after that we used Fetch.use() to replace the fetch API with our Fetch Simulator.
+In this example, we used Fetch.setRoutes() to pass our previously created routes to the Fetch Simulator, and after that, we used Fetch.use() to replace the fetch API with our Fetch Simulator.
 We can simplify this by passing our previously created routes directly to Fetch.use() and that way we don't have to use Fetch.setRoutes().
 ```js
 import Fetch from 'fetch-simulator';
 import myRoutes from './routes.js';